 Celebration of Our School Life

-• Class trip—an overnight visit to Williamsburg and Busch Gardens, including a graveyard ghost tour
+• Class trip—an overnight visit Busch Gardens.

-• Graduation dinner—a celebration with school and families of our achievements
+• Graduation dinner—a celebration with school and families of our achievements.

-• Graduation—a celebration of our past and future
+• Graduation—a celebration of our past and future.

 Celebration of Service to Our Community